Home Media SCU Leavey Blog 8 Steps to Create a Strong Resume

 Now that you have some top tips to apply with a good resume and to the appropriate job ad, here is a step-by-step guide to creating a fantastic resume for any job posting.

 When applying for a job, you must tailor your resume to the specific position and company you're applying to.
-This means highlighting the skills and relevant experiences that are most pertinent to the job and using language and keywords that are specific to the industry.
-This will show the employer that you have a genuine interest in the position and that you are the right fit for the job.
+This means highlighting the skills and relevant experiences that are most pertinent to the job.
+This will show the employer that you are genuinely interested not just in getting a job, but in this specific position, and that you are the right fit for it.

 To increase your chances of getting past ATS screening, include relevant keywords and industry-specific language in your resume.
 This will help the computer identify that your skills and experiences match the requirements of the job.

-Step Five: Keep your resume concise and easy to read
+Step Seven: Keep your resume concise and easy to read.

-Step Six: Use a professional and modern design
+Step Eight: Use a professional and modern design.

 A well-designed resume can make a great first impression and help you stand out from other job seekers.
-Use a professional and modern design that's easy to read and visually appealing.
+Use a professional, modern design that's visually appealing.
 Keep the layout simple and make sure there's enough white space to make your resume easy to read.

-Step Seven: Include a resume summary or objective statement
+Step Nine: Include a resume summary or objective statement.

-Step Eight: Proofread and edit your resume thoroughly
+Step Ten: Proofread and edit your resume thoroughly.

-Proofreading and editing your resume is crucial to ensure that it's free of errors and presents you in the best light.
-Make sure to check for spelling and grammar errors, and ensure that all the information is accurate and up-to-date.
+Proofreading and editing your resume is crucial to ensure that it's free of mistakes and presents you in the best light.
+Make sure to check for spelling and grammatical errors and see to it that all the information is accurate and up to date.

-Step Nine: Get feedback and suggestions from others before submitting
+Step Eleven: Get feedback and suggestions from others before submitting.

 These Basic Best Practices are a Great Place to Start When Building a Resume From Scratch